Applications for the 2023-2024 period are now open!

 Funding

-The program will support trainees with $20,000 in salary funding provided in two instalments, first at program kick-off in September 2023 and second at the program midpoint in February 2024.
+The program will support trainees with $20,000 in salary funding provided in two instalments, first at program kick-off and second at the program midpoint.

 CDI Specialists